calyxir/calyx/docs/tutorial/frontend-tut.md

 > This tutorial assumes that you have already worked through the [Calyx tutorial][calyx-tut].
 You won't get very much out of it by itself!

-In the [Calyx tutorial][calyx-tut] you wrote Calyx by hand.
+In the [Calyx tutorial][calyx-tut] you wrote Calyx code by hand.
-That is (probably) a good way to build character, but it's no way to live.
+This is (probably) a good way to build character, but it's no way to live.
-In practice, you want a *frontend* that *compiles* to Calyx.

-This allows you to:
-1. Support domain-specific commands that Calyx does not.
-2. Automatically generate some of the kludge that Calyx requires.
+Indeed, Calyx was _designed_ to be a compiler IR, and not a human-facing language.

-In this tutorial, we're going to learn all about this by building a compiler for a toy language.
+In this tutorial, we're going to learn all about this by building a DSL-to-Calyx compiler for a toy language that we wish to accelerate.
 Meet MrXL.

 # MrXL Overview